 Another example of generic conversion boosting advice is ‘lower the number of steps in your checkout pathway.’
 But, I was surprised when I tested a three-step checkout against my two-step checkout at CrazyEgg.
 After 817 conversions, we concluded that the additional step increased conversions by 10%.

-4. Social proof (for the sake of it)landing pages and websites.
+4. Social proof (for the sake of it)

 But, if you’re just starting out, then you won’t have anyone vouching for your brand’s credibility and the awesomeness of your products.